OHIF/Viewers/docs/latest/advanced/architecture.md

 ## Common Questions

+> When should I use the packaged source `ohif-viewer` versus building a PWA from the source?

+...

 > Can I create my own Viewer using Vue.js or Angular.js?

 You can, but you will not be able to leverage as much of the existing code and components. `ohif-core` could still be used for business logic, and to provide a model for extensions. `react-viewerbase` would then become a guide for the components you would need to recreate.